H1B Visa

 Documentation Required for a H-4 Visa

-The first stage of applying for any visa is to compile all of the necessary documentation for your application.
+The first stage of applying for a visa is compiling all necessary documentation.
 The main document required is a completed DS-160 form.
-This will ask you for personal information, your contact details, family information, and about your previous trips to the USA.
+This form will ask for personal information, contact details, family information, and information about previous trips to the USA.

 You will also need to provide the following basic documents:

-• Your recent tax filing information while working in the USA.
+- Your recent tax filing information from your time working in the USA.

 The documentation will also need to prove that the H-4 visa applicant is legally your dependent.
-For a child, all you need to submit is the original birth certificate.
+All you need to submit for a child is the original birth certificate.
 However, a spouse is more complicated due to concerns that marriage certificates can easily be faked.
 Your spouse can provide the following as proof that the wedding occurred.
 Providing the following can help your application:

 How Do I Extend My H1-B Visa?

-The process of extending your H1-B visa is lengthy and requires ongoing support from your employer.
-The extension process must be initiated a minimum of six months before expiry, and you should start earlier so that you and your employer can gather everything required in plenty of time.
+Extending your H1-B visa is lengthy and requires ongoing support from your employer.
+The extension process must be initiated at least six months before expiry, but you should start earlier so that you and your employer can gather everything required in plenty of time.

-The process begins with your employer submitting an extension petition to the USCIS and paying the filing fee of $460.
+The process begins with your employer submitting an extension petition to the USCIS and paying the $460 filing fee.

 As soon as the USCIS receives your extension petition, your authorization to remain in the USA will automatically extend for 240 days.
 This gives the USCIS time to review your petition, as standard wait times are eight months.
-It is essential that you do not travel outside of the USA during this processing period unless it is for business purposes, and your employer can submit a travel plan to the USCIS.
+You must only travel outside the USA during this processing period for business purposes, and your employer can submit a travel plan to the USCIS.

-Once the USCIS comes to a decision, they will send your employer an I-797 Approval Notice.
-This will confirm that your visa has been extended and give an exact expiry date.
+Once the USCIS decides, they will send your employer an I-797 Approval Notice.
+This will confirm that your visa has been extended and give you an exact expiration date.

 Extending my Dependents’ H-4 Visa